Blogs

 Occupancy Sensors, Making Social Distancing Simple

 Keeping a safe distance from others has become the norm.
-The use of occupancy sensor technology allows businesses to do it effectively and efficiently.
+The use of occupancy sensor and wider smart building solutions allows businesses to do it effectively and efficiently.

 A New Concept of Social Distance